yangdanny97/chocopy-python-compiler/README.md

 That means that you can parse and typecheck the Chocopy file with this compiler, then use the reference implementation's backend to handle the assembly code generation.

-The implementation uses Python's `ast` module, and is designed to work with Python 3.6 - it _should_ be compatible with updates to Python's parser made in Python 3.8, but it has not been tested in that version.
+The implementation uses Python's `ast` module, and is designed to work with Python 3.6 - 3.8

 Most of the test cases are taken from test suites included in the PA1 and PA2 release code for CS164, with some additional tests written for more complete coverage.